trilitech/tutorial-applications/simple-nft-svelte/README.md

 # Tutorial application: Mint NFTs from a web application
-This web application can interacting with the Tezos blockchain to mint Non-Fungible Tokens (NFTs).
+This web application interacts with the Tezos blockchain to mint Non-Fungible Tokens (NFTs).
 This is the completed application from the tutorial [Mint NFTs from a web application](https://docs.tezos.com/tutorials/mint-NFTs-from-a-web-application/).

 Follow these steps to run it: